soymadip/My-Practice-Environment/PYTHON/Notes/• Day 21-40/35 - For loop with else.md

 # Python - else in Loop

-As you have learned before, the else clause is used along with the if statement.

-Python allows the else keyword to be used with the for and while loops too.
+- Python allows the `else` keyword to be used with the `for` and `while` loops too.
 The else block appears after the body of the loop.
-The statements in the else block will be executed after all iterations are completed.
-The program exits the loop only after the else block is executed.
+- The program exits the loop only after the else block is executed.
+- The statements in the else block will be `executed` **after** ***all iterations are completed***.

 ## Syntax
 ```python